|Home | Calendar | Trans-Dales Trail 1 | Trans-Dales Trail 2 | Trans-Dales Trail 3 | Go walking with Underwood |

 1. (Start) Walk away from Riverhead beside the canal to find a public footpath sign by the wrought-iron gates to a private drive.
 The footpath continues along the drive past the lock-side cottages, becoming a gravel path and finally a grassy track between tall hedges.
 This ends at a gate (waymark) opening into riverside meadows.
 Continue through another gate with the disused canal on your left and the meandering River Hull over to the right.
 The path keeps close to the canal for about a mile (1.5km), whilst the river twists and turns through the meadows.

-5. (6.7km/4½ miles) After about 2.5km (1½ miles) walking by the beck, you cross a minor road then the railway line near to Nafferton station.
+5. (6.7km/4½ miles) After about 2.5km (1½ miles) walking by the beck, you cross another minor road then the railway line near Nafferton station.
 The path turns half left across a paddock to arrive at the roadside in Nafferton.
 Continue forward towards the church, pausing to admire the lake – the Mere – which, in an area of quite dense housing, comes as something of a surprise.
 There are pubs and shops in Nafferton.
 Turn left at the church and walk out of the village along the road towards Driffield.

 6. (8.8km/6 miles) The road makes a right turn about 1km (¾ mile) out of Nafferton, but a footpath continues straight on, past a brick barn.
 The path turns left to follow the field side, then right along a farm track.
 This passes the edge of a wooded area, and converges with the railway line.
 Cross the railway with care and continue along the lane through a new housing development on the outskirts of Driffield.
 At the main road turn right, then left immediately before the railway crossing to return to Riverhead.(12km/7½ miles)